AzuxirenLeadGuy/AzuxirenLeadGuy.github.io/content/_index.md

 My real name is Ashish Jacob Sam.
 I like programming.

 This website is a place to showcase stuff that I have built.
-You can check out my repositories at my GitHub profile](https://github.com/AzuxirenLeadGuy)
+You can check out my repositories on [my GitHub profile](https://github.com/AzuxirenLeadGuy)

 ## What does 'AzuxirenLeadGuy' or 'Azuxiren' mean?